-Sides: These are triangular, so mark a rectangle first 340mm x 200mm then draw a line diagonally from the top right corner to the bottom left corner.
+- Sides/walls: These are triangular, so mark a rectangle first 340mm x 200mm then draw a line diagonally from the top right corner to the bottom left corner

 Cut out the pieces and sand the sawn edges so that they will fit snugly together.
 Bats don't like draughts, so you need to fit the pieces together well with no gaps.
 You may wish to glue the pieces to ensure a draught proof seal before nailing.